Counsellor in Warfield, Bracknell, RG42

 My practice is within easy reach of Ascot, Binfield, Bracknell, Camberley, Maidenhead, Sandhurst, Warfield, Windsor, Wokingham and the Berkshire / Surrey borders.
 With bus routes from Bracknell Train station, Binfield and Ascot stopping just a short walk from my counselling rooms.

-In addition to my private practice I also work at a BACP Accredited counselling service in Camberley and a bereavement support service in Wokingham.
+In addition to my private practice I also work at a BACP Accredited counselling service in Camberley and head up a bereavement support service in Wokingham.

 When you’ve had a chance to browse my web pages, please feel free to contact me, in confidence, with any additional questions you may have, to see if therapy could be right for you.
 I would love to hear from you.
 You can contact me by phone or email at the number or email address above.

 Coronavirus and the associated isolation is creating new challenges for us all.
 Being concerned for our wellbeing or that of our loved ones, and being unable to meet with our friends and family, or maintain our usual routines or activities is particularly hard when you are already experiencing emotional difficulties such as anxiety, depression, a bereavement or difficulties in a relationship.
 Don't suffer alone.

 During this period, I will be adding some helpful tips and advice sheets to my Support Through Lockdown and Beyond page to give you support from your own home.
-Topics covered so far include managing anxiety, depression, frustration, anger and grief and bereavement.
+Topics covered so far include managing anxiety, depression, frustration, loneliness, anger and grief and bereavement.
 Other topics to come in the following weeks and months while we continue to operate social distancing.